jeremy-w/swift-3-dive-20161010/swift-dive-notes.md

         - This could become a rabbit hole very quickly.
     - What can you do to speed things up?
 What are surprising losses of speed at runtime?
 How would you recognize it in a profile to know it matters?
+    - What the heck is an archetype?
+Shows up all over in the compiler source, mentioned in then typechecker doc, defined NOWHERE!

 - Unsafe Swift:
     - Can we write out a desugaring for all the bridging business to better